adonisjs/legacy.adonisjs.com/docs/docs/guides/03-views/01-introduction.md

 - Extensible API to add your own custom tags to extend the template engine.

 ## Setup
 Edge comes pre-installed with **Web Application** project structure created using the `create-adonis-ts-app` binary.
-However, installing it seperately is also pretty straight forward.
+However, installing it separately is also pretty straight forward.

 Open the `.adonisrc.json` file to check if it is installed and registered under the provider array or not.